lionelmace/databases-for-postgresql/howto-changing-config.md

 ## Using the API with {{site.data.keyword.databases-for-postgresql_full}}
 {: #using-api}
+{: api}

-There are two deployment-configuration endpoints, one for viewing the configuration schema and one for changing the configuration.
+The two deployment-configuration endpoints allow viewing the configuration schema and changing the configuration.
 To view the configuration schema, send a `GET` request to `/deployments/{id}/configuration/schema`.

 To change the configuration, send the settings that you would like to change as a JSON object in the request body of a `PATCH` request to `/deployments/{id}/configuration`.